wvibe/vibe_coding/docs/utils/converter_voc2yolo.md

 - Creates label files in `<output_root>/segment/labels/<tag><year>/`
 - Format: One object instance per line: `<class_index> <x1_norm> <y1_norm> <x2_norm> <y2_norm> ...` (space-separated, normalized coordinates).
-- When `--connect-parts` is enabled, each instance will be represented by a single line, even if it appears as multiple disconnected regions in the image.
+- By default, each instance will be represented by a single line, even if it appears as multiple disconnected regions in the image.
+If you use the `--no-connect-parts` flag, each disconnected part will be represented as a separate polygon.